paxcodes/peppsnipp/README.md

 ---

 Backend code of the Pepperplate Snipper.
-The Pepperplate Snipper takes a screenshot of the recipes in your Pepperplate account.
+The Pepperplate Snipper takes a screenshot of the recipes in your Pepperplate account and uploads them to your Dropbox account.

 Built with ![flask][logo]